Yes indeed, size DOES matter, and you can use these 5 portion control tips to help you eat healthier and stay slimmer!

 Portion control is one of the simplest ways you can eat healthier, and it’s one you can start doing right this minute without any special foods or cooking equipment.
 Hopefully these tips and ideas will help get you started.

-First, the facts – Here are a few examples of a healthy sized serving of common foods:
+First, you need to know what you’re aiming for, so let’s take a closer look at portions.
+Here are a few examples of a healthy sized serving of common foods:

 - 3 ounces of cooked meat, fish, or poultry

 - 1 cup of raw, leafy vegetables

 - 1/2 cup of cut-up raw or cooked vegetables